isaac-data-alchemy/contact-us-backend/README.md

 ## Notes
 **Ensure the email backend is properly configured before going live.**
-**Secure your email credentials in the environment variables for production.**
+**Secure your email credentials in the environment variables for production. most likely this will depend on the way you are deploying your service because you could end up exporting these variables directly into the environment but do not take my word for it okay.
+Do your own research**